| |

 1. Investing in low cost globally diversified index funds

-2. Invest in bonds or bond mutual funds if you want a less volatile (but potentially less rewarding) ride.
+2. Invest in bonds or mutual funds if you want a less volatile (potentially less rewarding) ride.

 3. Buying real estate or REITs.
 To get regular rental income and an increase in your property assets values.